FACULTY

 Lecturer in Middle Eastern, South Asian, and African Studies

-Mouradian is the author of The Resistance Network: The Armenian Genocide and Humanitarianism in Ottoman Syria, 1915-1918, which received the Syrian Studies Association “Honourable Mention 2021.”
-He is the co-editor of two forthcoming volumes on Ottoman and Middle Eastern History: After the Ottomans: Genocide’s Long Shadow and Armenian Resilience and The I.B.Tauris Handbook of the Late Ottoman Empire: History and Legacy.
-Mouradian has also published articles and book chapters on civil war and ethnic cleansing, concentration camps, unarmed resistance, the aftermath of mass violence, midwifery in the Middle East, and approaches to teaching history.
-He is the editor of the peer-reviewed journal The Armenian Review.
+Mouradian is the author of the award-winning book The Resistance Network: The Armenian Genocide and Humanitarianism in Ottoman Syria, 1915–1918 (2021).
+He is co-editor of After the Ottomans: Genocide’s Long Shadow and Armenian Resilience (2023) and The I.B.
+Tauris Handbook of the Late Ottoman Empire: History and Legacy (2025).
+His scholarship explores genocide, concentration camps, humanitarianism, unarmed resistance, midwifery in the Middle East, and pedagogy, with articles and chapters published in numerous journals and edited volumes.
+He also serves as editor of the peer-reviewed journal The Armenian Review.

 Address: 401 Knox Hall, MC9628